CHELSEA FOOTBALL CLUB - HOME OF THE SEAGULLS

 Cecil Martin played in a premiership in only his second league game.

-Roy Bent was the SANFL leading goal kicker with 59 goals.
+Roy Bent was the SAFL leading goal kicker with 59 goals.

 1926